-Scott counsels clients on their “people” issues.
 Businesses, owners, and boards of directors look to Scott as their outside general counsel to ensure legal compliance of their operations and initiatives.
-Scott represents businesses before federal and state courts and administrative agencies throughout the country in all areas of employment law, with particular focus on:
+Scott also represents businesses and manages litigation in federal and state courts and administrative agencies throughout the country in all areas of employment law, with particular focus on:

 - Employment discrimination, including before the Equal Employment Opportunity Commission (EEOC) and Office of Federal Contract Compliance Programs (OFCCP)